Kitchen units, doors and worktops

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-Expert advice on kitchen units, doors and worktops, whether you're buying a totally new kitchen, or replacing old ones.
+Expert advice on kitchen units, doors and worktops, whether you're building a new kitchen or refreshing an old one.

-When you're planning your new kitchen design, or kitchen refresh, one of the biggest decisions you will have to make is what materials to choose.
+When you're planning a new kitchen design from scratch, or simply refreshing your space, one of your biggest decisions will be the materials you choose.

-Costs, as well as the quality, can vary dramatically depending on what material.
+Costs, as well as the quality, can vary dramatically depending on what material you opt for.
 So to help you make the best choice for your kitchen, we've surveyed 2,154 kitchen owners about the materials their kitchens are made from to find out which are best able to stand the test of time.

 Kitchen units